kmayuri-164/mayurikarne.com/content/posts/my-first-post.md

 Whizlabs provides 20 free test questions (https://www.whizlabs.com/google-cloud-certified-professional-data-engineer/) and offers additional paid practice tests whereas ExamTopics (https://www.examtopics.com/exams/google/)  provides a large but outdated question bank.
 For some questions, the answers on ExamTopics were unreliable so it’s important to spend time exploring the discussions section for each question.
-I found this approach helpful because it lead me to finding useful documentation to read on Google
+I found this approach helpful because it will lead me to finding useful documentation to read on Google
 Cloud and increase my confidence in answering exam questions.
 Overall, both sites provide a good approximation to the questions you might see in the actual PDE exam.